Aatricks/llmedge/README.md

 * [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) is a pure C/C++ framework to execute machine learning models on multiple execution backends.
 It provides a primitive C-style API to interact with LLMs converted to the [GGUF format](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) native to [ggml](https://github.com/ggerganov/ggml)/llama.cpp.
 The app uses JNI bindings to interact with a small class `smollm.cpp` which uses llama.cpp to load and execute GGUF models.

+## Memory metrics (RAM)

+You can capture RAM usage snapshots from your app:

+- API: `io.aatricks.llmedge.util.MemoryMetrics.snapshot(context)` returns a `Snapshot` with system and process stats.
+- Pretty print: call `snapshot.toPretty(context)` to get a human-readable string.

+The example app (`llmedge-examples`) shows RAM snapshots:
+- Before model load
+- After model load
+- After a blocking prompt
+- After a streaming prompt

+It also displays whether Vulkan acceleration is enabled for the `SmolLM` instance via `SmolLM.isVulkanEnabled()`.

+### What the PSS fields mean

+Android reports per-process memory using PSS (Proportional Set Size), where shared pages are proportionally divided among processes, making it a fairer indicator of how much RAM your process effectively uses.

+- `totalPssKb`: Total proportional RAM of the process (KB).
+The best single number to track overall app RAM impact.
+- `dalvikPssKb`: Managed (Dalvik/ART) heap and runtime structures (KB).
+Moves with your Java/Kotlin allocations and GC.
+- `nativePssKb`: Native (C/C++) heap and resident mmapped regions (KB).
+For llmedge, llama.cpp/ONNX/tensors/KV cache typically contribute here.
+- `otherPssKb`: Everything else attributed to the process not included above, consolidated by the summary (KB).

+Tips:
+- Use `totalPssKb` for high-level RAM tracking.
+- Watch `nativePssKb` while loading models and running inference; that’s where LLM/embedding memory usually lands.
+- Expect some fluctuation snapshot-to-snapshot due to allocations and GC timing.

 ## Notes